Helmholtz-AI-Energy/HAICON25-AI-World-Cafe/README.md

 **🚀 Ready to Make an Impact?**

 We’re excited to see your topics.
-Please fill in your proposals in the table below.
+Please create a GitHub Issue using th [World Café Issue](https://github.com/Helmholtz-AI-Energy/HAICON25-AI-World-Cafe/blob/main/.github/ISSUE_TEMPLATE/haicon25--WorldCafe-template.md) template.

 This is more than just a conference; it's a chance to shape the future of AI research and collaboration.